amitshekhariitbhu/android-interview-questions/README.md

 * Have you tried Kotlin?
 [MindOrks](https://blog.mindorks.com/why-you-must-try-kotlin-for-android-development-e14d00c8084b)

+* What is the equivalent of Java static methods in Kotlin?
+[MindOrks](https://blog.mindorks.com/what-is-the-equivalent-of-java-static-methods-in-kotlin)

 * What are Coroutines in Kotlin?
 [MindOrks](https://blog.mindorks.com/mastering-kotlin-coroutines-in-android-step-by-step-guide)

 * What are the metrics that you should measure continuously while android application development?
 [MindOrks](https://blog.mindorks.com/android-app-performance-metrics-a1176334186e)